 I graduated high school and attended the University of Miami on a partial scholarship.
 My parents really didn't want me to leave the state of New Jersey but I wanted out, at least temporarily.
 Because school was so expensive, I promised to pay my own way, which is the main reason why I currently sit on top of a student loan mountain of $150K+.
 At this time of my life, gambling wasn't really that big a part of it.
 I would deposit a few hundred dollars here and a few hundred dollars there and I was actually pretty good at it.
 Sports is what I knew best, and while I was earning a degree in gambling from the University (Officially called probability and statistics), I was also enhancing my handicapping (professional gambling term) skills.

 But just as fast as the checks came in, they went right back out.
 The problem with gambling is that even winners become losers because you just can’t shut it off.
-When I was flying high, I estimate I was ahead by $85,000 and my intention was to earn as much as I needed to pay off my student loans in one payment.
+When I was flying high, I estimate I was ahead by $85,000 and I intended to earn as much as I needed to pay off my student loans in one payment.
 Then, I ran into a losing problem that I just couldn’t seem to shake.

 So just as fast as I won all of this money, I ended up losing it.
 When I finished up my degree, I probably wagered over $5 million in total bets and the madness is that from a profit/loss perspective, I was down only $1,200.
 Tens of thousands of hours were put into five years (because I was too lazy and too heavily invested in gambling to finish in four) worth of gambling in college and I had -$1,200 to show for it.
-Most Saturday nights weren’t spent at the clubs, bars, or friends houses, rather in-front of the TV or computer, watching an Australian Rules Football game at 3:30 in the morning.
-Geelong Cats were always the safe bet there, in-case you were wondering.
+Most Saturday nights weren’t spent at the clubs, bars, or friends’ houses, but rather in front of the TV or computer, watching an Australian Rules Football game at 3:30 in the morning.
+Geelong Cats were always the safe bet there, in case you were wondering.

 So while I haven’t exactly taken the Lazy Man and Money approach and announced how I’ve lived the last 8 years of my life to my family, it’s a start.
 I hope you’ve all enjoyed reading about my misery as much as I enjoyed writing about it.
 If you find yourself in a similar gambling situation, the best course of action may not be the one that worked for me.
 Admitting you have a problem is truly the first step to moving in the right direction and whether you tell someone close to you or a complete stranger, it’s a beginning.
 Comments are anonymous, feel free to ask for help if you need it.
 I’ll listen, I promise.